Cytherion/OMMG/readme.md

 Stops the current mission.

 - **/omm selftest**
-Runs a self‑test to verify that all required plugins (MQ2Nav, MQ2DanNet or MQ2EQBCS) are loaded.
+Runs a self‑test to verify required plugins (MQ2Nav, MQ2DanNet/MQ2EQBCS) are loaded.

 ### UI Controls

 - **Mission Manager Window:**
-Open the ImGui window titled **"OMM Mission Manager"** via the `/mq2imgui` command (or it may open automatically on Lua load).
+Open the ImGui window titled **"OMM Mission Manager"** (automatically opens on Lua load or via `/mq2imgui`).

 - **Mission Selection:**
-- Use the dropdown to select a single mission or select multiple missions via checkboxes for a mission cycle.
+- Use the dropdown to select a single mission.
-- Use the "Start Mission" button to run the selected mission, or "Start Mission Cycle" to run a cycle of selected missions (with an option to repeat indefinitely).
+- Use checkboxes for multi‑mission cycle selection and choose whether to repeat the cycle.

+- **Driver Selection:**
+- A dropdown lists current group members; select the designated driver.
+- The driver’s name is stored and used to synchronize mission progress.

 - **Mission Progress & Objectives:**
-- The window shows a progress bar indicating the percentage of completed objectives, along with a timer.
+- A progress bar shows the percentage of completed objectives along with a timer.
-- The current and next steps are displayed.
+- Current and next mission steps are displayed.
-- You can toggle a separate objectives window that lists each objective and its completion status.
+- Toggle a separate objectives window to view each objective’s status.

 - **Logs:**
 - A toggle button displays a log window with recent debug messages for troubleshooting.

-- **Coordination & Communications:**
+- **Coordination Controls:**
-- The UI allows selection of the coordination plugin (MQ2DanNet vs. MQ2EQBCS).
+- Choose between MQ2DanNet and MQ2EQBCS for group coordination.
-- Buttons are available to assign roles and rotate tasks using the coordination module.
+- Buttons allow assignment of roles and task rotation, broadcasting these actions to the group.

 - **Auto Buff/Heal:**
-- Buttons are provided to trigger auto‑buff routines and auto‑heal for group members and pets.
+- Buttons trigger auto‑buff routines and auto‑heal functions for both group members and pets.

+### Group Synchronization

+- **Driver/Follower Logic:**
+The designated driver runs full mission logic and broadcasts sync messages after each objective.
+All group members (including followers) run full mission logic but wait for the sync message before proceeding to the next objective.
+This ensures that everyone remains at the same point in the mission.

 ## Troubleshooting

 - **Missing Plugins:**
-If required plugins (MQ2Nav, MQ2DanNet/MQ2EQBCS) are not loaded, the Lua will attempt to load them.
-If they still fail to load, the Lua will abort and display an error message listing the missing plugins.
+If required plugins (MQ2Nav, MQ2DanNet/MQ2EQBCS) are missing, the Lua will attempt to load them.
+If they remain missing, the Lua aborts and displays an error with the missing plugins.

 - **Navigation Issues:**
-If navigation does not work as expected, verify that the coordinates in `modules/navigation.lua` are correct and that you’re not already in a different zone.
+Check that the coordinates in `modules/navigation.lua` are correct and that you’re not in a different zone.

 - **Group Readiness:**
-If objectives repeatedly fail due to group readiness timeouts, check that all group members are present and that network latency is acceptable.
+If objectives fail due to group readiness timeouts, ensure all group members are present and that network latency is acceptable.

+- **Synchronization Issues:**
+Ensure that the designated driver is correctly selected via the UI and that all group members are receiving the broadcast sync messages (check the log window for debug messages).

 - **Debug Logging:**
-Enable the debug logs in the UI (toggle the log window) for detailed information on mission progress and errors.
-This can help pinpoint issues in specific mission steps.
+Toggle the log window via the UI to review debug output for troubleshooting mission progress and errors.

 ## Attribution

 - **Lua Rebuild:**
 This Lua rebuild is attributed to **Cybris**.
 - **Original Macro:**
 The original macro was created by **TempusX** and **Levox**.

 ## Future Enhancements

 - **Auto-Loot Enhancements:**
-Fine-tune loot handling logic if needed.
+Further refine loot handling if needed.
 - **Advanced Buff/Heal Routines:**
 Expand the healing module with additional class‑specific or pet‑healing abilities.
 - **Mission Rotation:**
-Add more advanced mission rotation features with auto‑retry or fallback strategies.
+Add more sophisticated mission rotation features with auto‑retry or fallback strategies.
 - **Persistent Logging:**
-Optionally save logs to a file for extended debugging and analysis.
+Optionally save logs to a file for extended debugging.
-- **UI Refinements:**
+- **Additional UI Refinements:**
-Further enhance the UI with additional indicators, configuration options, and real‑time group status updates.
+Further enhance UI indicators and real‑time status updates for improved group coordination.